oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup-ocicli/ai-vision-setup-ocicli.md

 </copy>
 ```

-## Task 6: List all buckets in a compartment
+## Task 6: List all Buckets in a Compartment using OCI CLI

 Reality check if we can list all buckets in a compartment to check if all configurations are correct.